 1. Nearpod “On the Fly”

 I’ll be honest – there’s no such thing as using Nearpod spontaneously!
 However, if you prepare a presentation or two ahead of time, there’s potential for lots of mileage if they’re created as “templates” rather than subject-specific presentations that can be used once per school year.
 For Nearpod newbies, this app is a-maze-ing.
-Upload PDF “slides” to Nearpod’s website, then have fun inserting interactive tools along the way so student can participate.
+Upload PDF “slides” to Nearpod’s website, then have fun inserting interactive tools along the way so students can participate.
 Polls, quizzes, and a drawing feature are among the many interactives.
 Nearpod brings good presentations to life and makes them great!

 One “template” that I’ve mentioned before is for homework review.
 It’s a way to receive a real-time work sample from every student, which allows them to virtually “go to the board”.